The Bitter Enigma: Unveiling the Taste of Ketamine

 What Does Ketamine Taste Like?

 Ketamine, also known as “Special K” or simply “K,” is a powerful anesthetic and hallucinogenic drug that is commonly used in veterinary medicine.
-In recent years, it has gained popularity as a recreational drug due to its dissociative effects.
+In recent years, it has gained popularity as a recreational drug due to its dissociative .
 While the taste of a drug may not seem like the most important factor, it can still play a role in the overall experience.
 In this article, we will explore what ketamine tastes like and how it can vary.

 The Bitter Reality